BoredNerds/BoredNerds.github.io/_posts/2019-07-06-reversing-firmware-with-radare.markdown

 To be honest, I have no concrete plans for this thing.
 At this point I just poke at the firmware dump during the brief periods when my daughter is asleep.
 The next step may be to just take my newfound `r2` skills on to other projects.

+IDK though, who knows?
+I might adapt this thing to working with passenger vehicles instead of trucks.

 ## Acknowledgements